danyangwucs/danyangwucs.github.io/_pages/about.md

 - Haplotype-resolved genome assembly of polyploid crop species
 - Multi-omics Analysis And Health Development Platform
-- Multi-modal (view) Data Fusion, Learning and Inference
+- Multi-modal Data Fusion, Learning and Inference

 My interest is in designing AI methods (especially graph-based methods) for these areas.